WICG/file-handling/explainer.md

 The new manifest API surface is contained in the `file_handlers` list, where each entry in this list is a dictionary describing the file handler, with fields like `action`, `name`, `accept`, and `icons`.

-`action` must be inside the app scope, and specifies the URL after the origin, later navigated to in the launch event.
+`action` must be inside the app scope, and specifies the URL after the origin, later navigated to in the launch event when handling a file.

 Each `accept` entry is a dictionary mapping MIME types to extensions.
 This ensures applications will work on operating systems that only support one of the two (example: Linux, which [only supports MIME types](https://stackoverflow.com/a/31836/3260044)).
 This also allows applications to register custom file types.